SEN, VI, EAL

 We make reasonable adjustments to our practices so as to comply with the Equality Act (2010).

-- All teachers adapt their lesson plans to meet the needs of the individuals in their class, this is known as Quality First Teaching (QFT).
+- All teachers adapt their lesson plans to meet the needs of the individuals in their class in line with Ordinarily Available Provision.
 Staff make reasonable adjustments to help include, and make learning accessible for all children, not just those with SEND.
 We take a holistic approach to supporting pupils by looking at the whole child, not just their academic skills or needs.

 - When the school identifies that a child is having difficulties, we respond and find alternatives through dialogue with the child and their families.
 Where needed, different strategies or additional support will be put in place to support the progress of each child.